JPMorgan Chase to buy most First Republic assets after bank becomes third in US to fail since March - KESQ

 JPMorgan Chase to buy most First Republic assets after bank becomes third in US to fail since March

+“In carrying out this transaction, JPMorgan Chase is supporting the US financial system through its significant strength and execution capabilities,” the bank said in a statement.

-The FDIC took control of the embattled lender Sunday and then immediately announced a sale of many of its assets and deposits.
-It makes First Republic the second-largest bank failure in the nation’s history.
+The FDIC took control of the embattled First Republic and then immediately announced a sale of many of its assets and deposits.
+It makes the lender the second-largest bank failure in the nation’s history.

 The move represents the latest effort by federal regulators to prop up consumer confidence in the banking system, which has now suffered three major bank failures in the last six weeks.
 Silicon Valley Bank and Signature Bank both were taken over by the FDIC last month following runs on those banks by their customers.